yggdrasil-network/yggdrasil-network.github.io/platform-edgerouter.md

 ## Default Firewall Config

-Use this as an example firewall configuration, which will allow outgoing connections but prevent unexpected incoming ones, with the exception of ICMPv6 which will be allowed.
-You may need to substitute `tun0` for the interface name you chose when configuring Yggdrasil if you did not select `tun0`:
+Use this as an example firewall configuration, which will allow outgoing connections but prevent unexpected incoming ones, with the exception of ICMPv6 which will be allowed, e.g. if using `tun0`:
 ```
 configure